sudeep9/mojo/design.md

 So the fs creates the dir = `a.db`.
 The sqlite issues open call for the main db file i.e. test.db.
 The fs adds `_d` (d=data) to the name creates `a.db_d.1`.
 The `.1` is the version.

-The `a.db_i.1` is the index file, which is internal to the fs.
+The `a.db_i.1` is the index file, which is internal to the kv.
+This has the mapping of (page no, version) => Physical offset.

-The `mojo.*` files are files created/for the mojokv.

 When a version 2 is created it will create a file: `a.db_d.2`.
 This file will contain only those pages which were modified in that version.
 As a result it will also create the index file `a.db_i.2`.

+The `mojo.*` files are files created/for the mojokv:

+`mojo.init` => Presence of this file indicates that filesystem was properly initialized.

+`mojo.state` => It stores the current state of the filesystem, like how many versions, current version, etc

+`mojo.bmap.1` => Bucket map.
+This stores namespace of the mojokv.